The Big Apple Bash

-The Big Apple Bash is an album by jazz pianist Jay McShann recorded in 1978 and released by the Atlantic label.
+The Big Apple Bash is an album by jazz pianist Jay McShann, recorded in 1978 and released by the Atlantic label.

 Reception

+The Santa Cruz Sentinel wrote that "McShann's vocals are nice and relaxed, a bit reminiscent of Hoagy Carmichael."

-The Allmusic review by Scott Yanow noted "On this excellent release, McShann appears with two groups of all-stars. ...
-The unusual grouping of swing, bop and modern stylists is successful ".
+The AllMusic review by Scott Yanow noted: "On this excellent release, McShann appears with two groups of all-stars...
+The unusual grouping of swing, bop and modern stylists is successful".